 Get around Koh Sichang

-By Tuk-tuk Motorcycle buffs will be intrigued by the strange motorcycle samlors peculiar to Ko Sichang, three wheeled motorized rickshaws with outrageously powerful automobile or motorcycle engines.
+Motorcycle buffs will be intrigued by the strange motorcycle samlors peculiar to Ko Sichang, three wheeled motorised rickshaws with outrageously powerful automobile or motorcycle engines.
 These once roamed the streets of Bangkok but were banished to Sri Racha years ago.
 They can be hired for about 60 baht an hour to take visitors on a tour of the island.